webhintio/hint/packages/hint-apple-touch-icons/README.md

-Since `iOS 1.1.3` Safari for iOS has supported a way for developers to specify an image that will be used to represent the web site/app on the homescreen.
+Since `iOS 1.1.3` Safari for iOS has supported a way for developers to specify an image that will be used to represent the web site/app on the home screen.
 The image is known as the [touch icon][touch icons].

-Note: As of `iOS 11.1.0` Safari for iOS [supports the web app manifest file][safari 11.1] which provides a standard, cross-browser way of defining, among other, the icons browsers can use in various contexts (homescreen, application menu, etc.).
+Note: As of `iOS 11.1.0` Safari for iOS [supports the web app manifest file][safari 11.1] which provides a standard, cross-browser way of defining, among other, the icons browsers can use in various contexts (home screen, application menu, etc.).
 However, Safari ignores the icons defined in the web app manifest and still uses the non-standard `apple-touch-icon`.